Performance Test Environment Setup

 - July 17, 2013

-Performance testing is conducted to check the behavior of application under test (AUT) under different load levels and its post-crash recovery process.
+Performance testing services are performed to check the behavior of application under test (AUT) under different load levels and its post-crash recovery process.
 AUT performance results extensively depend upon the test environment.
-First rule of thumb in Software Performance Testing is to have a test environment which is the exact replica of the production system as even the minor differences between the production and test environment can completely invalidate the entire test activity.
+The first rule of thumb in performing a performance test is to have a test environment which is the exact replica of the production system as even the minor differences between the production and test environment can completely invalidate the entire test activity.

 Complete knowledge of the AUT production environment, test environment isolation from other activities, network isolation, proxy removal from the network path, full access to the server and warming up the server before testing are some of the approaches that are necessary in order to successfully execute a performance test.

-Various test environment options are available with each having its own advantages and disadvantages and selection of a particular option depends upon the requirements.
+Various test environment options are available with each having its own advantages and disadvantages and selection of a particular option depending upon the requirements.
 Following is the brief list of test environment options:

 1) A subset of the production system with fewer servers of lower specification

 This is a very common test environment preparation approach where performance testing is conducted on an already established test environment regardless of its production environment specification.
-Although testing in such environment can help you identify some application bottlenecks, however complete application and its infrastructure will never be tested.
+Although testing in such environment can help you identify some application bottlenecks, however, complete the application and its infrastructure will never be tested.

-2) A subset of the production system with fewer servers of same specification
+2) A subset of the production system with fewer servers of the same specification

 This is comparatively a quite better approach where testing is done on smaller application infrastructure but the results can be extrapolated to map them on full application scale.
-Although this environment produces better results but the post testing bottlenecks can be missed very easily in the extrapolation process.
+Although this environment produces better results, the post-testing bottlenecks can be missed very easily in the extrapolation process.